Taiwrash/workshops/magic-square/README.md

   return backgroundColors[Math.floor(Math.random() * backgroundColors.length)];
 };
 ```

+Note the function name has been changed to bgColor and an array of colour was created and this array  will  return random colour from our colour array.

 This function is returning random colours from the array of colours created inside the `bgColor` function.